Nonexistence of solutions of certain semilinear heat equations: On certain well-studied vector fields

-We now study more general vector fields and take upon the delicate task of constructing test functions which will help us find conditions under which (\ref{MainProblem}) does not admit a global in time weak solution.
-What is special about these vector fields is that although they fall within the class of vector fields being considered in this paper (with $\dive X_k = 0$), they do not give rise to a stratified Lie group structure.
-For this reason, our results generalize the subcritical case considered in \cite{Torebek} in the sense that the group structure on the domain is not contributing to our proofs.
-The reader is referred to \cite{Biagi}, Examples $1.1 \ \& \ 6.6$, for more detailed account on the H\"ormander sum of squares of vector fields discussed in this section.
+We now delve into the study of more general vector fields and undertake the delicate task of constructing test functions to determine conditions under which (\ref{MainProblem}) does not admit a global in time weak solution.
+As mentioned in \cite{Biagi}, what is special about some of these vector fields is that although they fall within the class of vector fields being considered in this paper (with $\dive X_k = 0$), they do not give rise to a stratified Lie group structure on the space (in another article, we find the critical Fujita exponent on stratified Lie groups).
+Therefore, our findings generalize the subcritical case examined in \cite{Torebek}, where the group structure on the domain significantly influenced the proofs.